locationtech/geomesa/geomesa-jobs/README.md

 search.
 In order to do that, you will need to call
 <code>AccumuloDataStore.updateIndexedAttributes()</code></b>

+#### Transitioning Indices
+Between rc4 and rc5, incompatible schema changes were made.
+To transition old data to the new format, run the SortedIndexUpdateJob:

-To run the attribute index update job, first build geomesa-jobs using the 'assemble' profile, to create a shaded jar with all dependencies.
+To run the job, first build geomesa-jobs using the 'assemble' profile to create a shaded jar with all dependencies.
 Then use the following command:

 ```shell